 So sweating out your anger and frustration isn’t the best move at all.
-We all know that regular exercise is key to being happy and healthy, but skipping the gym every so often isn’t the end of the world.
+We all know that regular exercise is key to being happy and healthy, but skipping a workout every so often isn’t the end of the world.

-If you’re feeling a little grumpy or cranky then take it easy and head home instead.
+If you’re feeling a little grumpy or cranky then take it easy and stay home instead.

 Commuters are being encouraged to add walking to their daily commute.

 The National Transport Authority and Healthy Ireland are launching a new pilot campaign today to help commuters achieve a healthier lifestyle.

 The campaign is a first step in taking a more joined-up approach across Health and Transport, linking health and sustainable travel policy together for the benefit of the commuters.
 The pilot will be assessing what it is that will motivate commuters to introduce more physical activity into their daily routines.